 WRDA Funded Permit Decisions

-The U.S. Army Corps of Engineers, Los Angeles District (Corps) has received an application for a permit under Section 404 of the Clean Water Act.
+The U.S. Army Corps of Engineers, Los Angeles District (Corps) received an application for a permit under Section 404 of the Clean Water Act.
 Asarco LLC, the applicant is proposing to construct, operate, and close a tailings storage facility to support continuing copper mining activities at the Ray Mine Complex in eastern Pinal County, Arizona.
 The facility would accommodate tailings that would be collected at the mine, transported via a tailings delivery pipeline, and deposited in slurry form at a discharge point east of Ripsey Wash, an ephemeral wash that is a tributary to the Gila River.
-The facility footprint is estimated at 2,129 acres and currently has an elevational range of approximately 1,800 to 2,400 feet above mean sea level.
-The facility is designed for an overall storage capacity of 751.3 million tons of tailings and embankment materials with a final crest elevation of 2,440 feet.
+The facility footprint is estimated at 2,574 acres and currently has an elevational range of approximately 1,800 to 2,400 feet above mean sea level.
+The facility is designed for an overall storage capacity of about 750 million tons of tailings and embankment materials with a final crest elevation of 2,440 feet.
 The proposed facility would be built with centerline and upstream construction methods.
-If approved as proposed by the applicant, the project would result in direct impacts to approximately 138 acres of waters of the U.S. and would indirectly impact an additional 21 acres (approximately) of waters of the U.S. from dewatering.
-The Corps is currently preparing an environmental impact statement to assess the environmental effects associated with this action.
+If approved as proposed by the applicant, the project would result in direct impacts to approximately 130 acres of waters of the U.S. and would indirectly impact an additional 4 acres (approximately) of waters of the U.S. from dewatering.
+The Corps has prepared an environmental impact statement to assess the environmental effects associated with this action.

 Public Notice for the Ray Mine Tailings Storage Facility EIS